The NHS workers who have died during the coronavirus outbreak

 – Areema Nasreen, nurse

-Aged 36, Areema died on April 2 in intensive care at Walsall Manor Hospital – where she had worked since 2003.
+Aged 36, Ms Nasreen died on April 2 in intensive care at Walsall Manor Hospital in the West Midlands – where she had worked for 16 years.

-Areema started work as a housekeeper at the hospital before graduating in nursing at the University of Wolverhampton in 2019.

-She was described as professional, passionate and popular by the hospital trust chief executive while her sister Kaseema, a healthcare assistant, described Areema as a "rare girl" who always put herself last both at work and at home in the community.

 – Sami Shousha, researcher